SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

 Follow these steps to add your SharePoint Framework solution to modern SharePoint site:

-1. From the Modern SharePoint site, click **Site Contents --> New --> App**.
+1. From the Modern SharePoint site, select **Site Contents --> New --> App**.

    :::image type="content" source="../images/screenshot_10.png" alt-text="This is screenshot 10.":::

-2. Add your SharePoint Framework solution to this site by clicking your **SPFx solution**.
+2. Add your SharePoint Framework solution to this site by selecting your **SPFx solution**.

    :::image type="content" source="../images/screenshot_11.png" alt-text="This is screenshot 11.":::